 Header Logo

-Home / Care Centres / Our Technology / robotic-surgery
+Home / Care Centres / Our Technology / Robotic Surgery

 Robotic surgery has been around for over twenty years and thus far, over 10 million robotic surgeries have been performed worldwide.
 For the purpose of statistics, excluding developing countries, 99% of prostate cancer surgeries are performed with the aid of a surgical robot, popularly known as the DaVinci robot.
 With a population of 1.3 billion, India has 140 robotic surgical units spread across the country.
 This number is undoubtedly expected to rise owing to newer models hitting international markets as well as the launch of locally manufactured robots.
 Due to the exponentially growing economy of India, a rising proportion of patients seeking private health insurance, and an increased awareness of the benefits of robotic surgery, patients are opting for the same.